 In general, the cash value in a permanent policy is designed to grow.
 This growth reduces the net amount at risk in a policy (the difference between the policy cash value or reserve and the death benefit of the policy), which keeps the mortality cost at reasonable levels even though the actual cost per $1,000 of death benefit is growing every year.

 By contrast, the whole life insurance policy fixes this growth when the policy is issued.

 Request Your FREE Analysis and Find Out Your Bottom-Line Numbers!

 No two Bank On Yourself policies or plans are alike – yours would be custom tailored to help you reach as many of your short-term and long-term goals as possible.
 There’s no obligation and no one is going to twist your arm.
 So take the first step and request your FREE Analysis now, while it’s fresh on your mind!

-The cash value in a universal life policy is, essentially, a savings account.
+The cash value in a universal life insurance policy is, essentially, a savings account.
 Its rate of growth depends on the interest rate being credited and the amount of money you put in it.
 If you choose to put less money into the cash value by paying lower premium, your cash value suffers and the cost of insurance goes up.
 But the same is also true if payments are consistently late or if a payment is skipped.
 You do not start earning interest until the premium is received and the later a payment is received, the less interest the policy holder earns over the course of a year.

 Mr. X says… “If financial difficulties occur, can a customer miss or skip some premiums”